 Cedar Crest real estate is some of the most expensive in New Mexico, although Cedar Crest house values don't compare to the most expensive real estate in the U.S.

-Cedar Crest is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cedar Crest is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cedar Crest is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Cedar Crest who work in sales jobs (20.62%), management occupations (17.30%), and office and administrative support (11.14%).

 And if you like science, one thing you'll find is that Cedar Crest has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.